shnartho/Restaurant-Management-Backend-Using-Golang/README.md

 ## Overview

 This project provides a backend API for a restaurant management system.
 It includes controllers, models, routes, and middleware to handle various restaurant-related operations.
+More about backend api architecture in GO: https://github.com/amitshekhariitbhu/go-backend-clean-architecture

 ## Features